- Identify the ways communication and environments contribute to enhanced creativity and innovation.

 Apply

 Creating an evaluation rubric for teachers to use when requesting classroom materials is a great way to help them be intentional in their choices.
+Use the Material Selection Rubric to help with making creativity a priority in choosing materials for learning.
 You may already have a way to evaluate the appropriateness of classroom materials.
-If you do perhaps this information can be supplemental; if not then perhaps it will be useful in your efforts.
-Here are a few criteria to keep in mind when purchasing materials to cultivate creativity:
+If so, perhaps this information can be supplemental; if not then perhaps it will be useful in your efforts.

 Demonstrate